Wappsto/node-red-contrib-wappsto/README.md

 ### 2. Import the example

-Copy the content of [this file](weather_example/background/flows.json), paste it to `Settings > Import > Clipboard` (press Ctrl+I keys to quickly open it) input field, click the "*Import*" button, and open the "*Weather*" tab (1).
+Copy the content of [this file](weather_example/background/flows.json), paste it to `Settings > Import > Clipboard` (press Ctrl+I keys to quickly open it) input field, click the "*Import*" button, and open the "*Weather*" tab.

-Rember to replace "*email*" and "*password*" with your Wappsto credenitals and get a new installation ID.
+Rember to replace "*email*" and "*password*" with your Wappsto credentials and get a new installation ID.
 Use the same ID in both of the "*Values*".
 Also, place the API key into the `openweathermap` node.

 <div align="center">
   <img width="80%" src="readme_img/example.png">